MasonRemaley/AnthropicStudios/_posts/2020-03-30-symmetric-matrices.md

 Well, it turns out that this is called a [triangle number](https://en.wikipedia.org/wiki/Triangular_number).
 We could go try to dig through that Wikipedia link to see if it has the equation...but where's the fun in that?
 Let's derive it.

-If we look at an example equilateral triangle, we're always going to take up half of the square it fits inside...sort of:
+If we look at an example equilateral triangle, it's easy to see that we'll always take up half of the square it fits inside...sort of:
 <table style="width:auto; display: table">
   <tr style="background-color: white">
     <td style="background:#aaa;color:rgba(0, 0, 0, 0)">0</td><td></td><td></td>